sonikagithub/-GPT-Clone/README.md

-Chat-GPT Clone · Fenil-GPT
+Chat-GPT Clone

-A full-stack Chat-GPT–style app built with React, Node.js, Express, Tailwind CSS, and the OpenAI API (server–client architecture).
+A full-stack Chat-GPT–style app built with React, Node.js, Express, Tailwind CSS, and the OpenAI API.

 Table of Contents